SubrataSarkar32/sara/README.md

 # sara
 A virtual assistant made in python.
-Currently it just searches for you wen say a statement starting with 'search'/'search for'.
+Currently it just searches for you when say a statement starting with 'search'/'search for' and writes to .txt file when you say a statement starting with'write'.

 Requires:
 ->speech_recognition